asnijders/relevantAIprojects/README.md

 # Relevant AI Projects - Ard Snijders

 In this repository you can find a small portfolio of some of the AI projects I've worked on for the past academic year.
 Some of these were group work, but there are also a handful of individual assignments.
+The goal of this portfolio is to provide some further proof of my past efforts in AI, in terms of programming, theoretical insights and technical writing.

 Files: